explodinglabs/jsonrpcclient/README.md

 Without ``response=True``, your message is just a notification, which means you're not expecting a response.

-You can also use keyword arguments like a normal python function:
+You can also use keyword arguments like any other python function:

     >> result = proxy.get(42, name='Foo', response=True)
     --> {"jsonrpc": "2.0", "method": "find", "params": [42, {"name": "Foo"}]}

+Set your log level to INFO (or higher) to see the messages being sent and received.

 You will want to catch *RPCClientException* and handle it.